The People Behind Your Story

 Cynthia is also an outreach specialist, always having a vision for the ‘next’ documentary project and navigating the landscape and partners to make it happen.

 Dana brings 15 years of full-time experience in conservation, specializing in administration, budgeting, funding applications, and board governance.
 Her deep knowledge of the Ontario’s Conservation Authorities Act makes her an invaluable asset in navigating the policies and regulations that shape conservation work.
-Having worked extensively with nonprofits and conservation organizations, she understands the financial and operational challenges they face and how to secure the resources needed for success.
+Having worked extensively with nonprofits and conservation organizations, she understands the financial and operational challenges they face, and how to keep WorkCabin Films operating as a successful business.

 Her expertise aligns perfectly with WorkCabin Films’ conservation-first approach, ensuring our projects are grounded in real-world conservation knowledge.
 Dana’s ability to blend strategic planning with a passion for the environment makes her a key part of our team, helping bring meaningful conservation stories to life.